Olaoluwa22/GlamourByNora/README.md

 Checkout Process: Smooth checkout process with payment integration.

-Admin Panel: Manage products, users, orders, and other aspects of the system.
+Admin Panel: Manage products, users, customerOrders, and other aspects of the system.